DigitalUMAG/jen-bervin/content/silk_poems.md

 {{< q-figure id="2_Bervin_Two_Silks" >}}

 Using this research as a springboard, Bervin started to write a poem to be inscribed on a silk biosensor.
 The poem acts as a talisman, written from the perspective of the silkworm, addressed to the person with the biosensor implanted in their body.
-From this evolved the first few elements of the *Silk Poems* project—an etched version of the poem viewed through a microscope, Charlotte Lagarde’s short film and book published by Nightboat Books.
+From this evolved the first few elements of the *Silk Poems* project—an etched version of the poem viewed through a microscope, Charlotte Lagarde’s short film and a book published by Nightboat Books.

 The inaugural display of work related to Bervin’s *Silk Poems* was as part of a group show at [MASS MoCA](https://massmoca.org/event/explode-every-day-an-inquiry-into-the-phenomena-of-wonder/?id=1045) (May 2016–April 2017).
-The solo exhibition of *Silk Poems* at [UMAG](https://www.umag.hku.hk/en/exhibition_detail.php?id=1642023) (November 2019–February 2020) was staged as part of the 10th anniversary celebration of the [IPNHK](https://ipnhk.org/) literary festival.
+The solo exhibition of *Silk Poems* at [UMAG](https://www.umag.hku.hk/en/exhibition_detail.php?id=1642023) (November 2019–February 2020) was scheduled to coincide with the 10th anniversary celebration of the [IPNHK](https://ipnhk.org/) literary festival.

 {{< q-figure id="Silk_Poems_Documentary" >}}
-Chinese subtitling of the Silk Poems video by Jade Wong
+Chinese subtitling of the *Silk Poems* video by Jade Wong